obervinov/users-package/README.md

 ### No Active Rate Limit

-The `no_active_rate_limit` method handles the case when no rate limits are applicable.
+The `no_active_rate_limit` method handles the case when the speed limits are not applied and you just need to increase the counter.

 - **Arguments:**
   - None